lsp-plugins/lsp-plugins/README.md

   make distsrc
 ```

-After that, a stanalone archive with source code will be created in the `.build` directory.
+After that, a standalone archive with source code will be created in the `.build` directory.

 When cross compiling, the AS, AR, CC, CXX, LD, etc. variables should be set in the environment according to the target/cross compile toolchain.
 The build host machine versions of those variables- HOST_AS, HOST_AR, HOST_CC, HOST_CXX, etc. have defaults set in the makefiles but may need to be overridden.
 To troubleshoot, run `make configure` with the VERBOSE option.
 Additional variables should be configured: